The Staffin Slipway

 The SCT viewed the project as key to increasing use of a popular marine hub and generate demand for on-shore support services like toilets and showers.
 Island businesses like hotels and restaurants could also be supplied with more seafood if local fishermen can land their catch at the Slip.

-Funding for the initial feasibility stage was provided by Skye Sea Harvest and matched by the European Fisheries Fund.
+Funding for the initial feasibility stage was provided by SSH and matched by the European Fisheries Fund.